mattermost/mattermost-developer-documentation/site/content/extend/customization/webapp.md

 ## Customization steps
 With that in mind, customizing and deploying your Mattermost Web App can be done in a few steps:

-1. Fork the [mattermost-webapp](https://github.com/mattermost/mattermost-webapp) repository, and then clone your fork in your local environment.
+1. Fork the [mattermost-webapp](https://github.com/mattermost/mattermost-webapp) repository and then clone your fork in your local environment.
 ```
 git clone https://github.com/<yourgithubusername>/mattermost-webapp
 ```

-2. Create a separate branch to perform customization tasks in, as it's not recommended to perform them in the `master` branch (more details about that in the next section regarding rebasing).
+2. Create a separate branch for your customized version, as it's not recommended to perform them in the `master` branch (more details about that in the next section regarding rebasing).
 ```
 git checkout -b custom_branch
 ```